What we want to achieve

 3. Specialist support services for Deaf and disabled people to increase choice and control in their lives

 We are committed to the social model of disability and want to support work that removes the barriers, physical or otherwise, that prevent disabled people (including people who are experiencing mental health difficulties and people with learning disabilities) from participating in society and living independently.
 We welcome applications from Deaf and Disabled People’s Organisations.
+Please note that we do not fund work where employment is the primary, intended outcome, other than through our Bridge to Work programme.

 4. Specialist support services for older people, including people with dementia, to increase choice and control in their lives